phil-stew/Empolyee-M-System/README.md

 ![The app runing](./assets/e-mpic3.png)
 ![The app runing](./assets/e-mpic4.png)

-runing the application video showing how to view employes (https://youtu.be/ZdE5qUI3ypM)
+[runing the application video showing how to view employes] (https://youtu.be/ZdE5qUI3ypM)

-s
-runing the application video showing how to add roles...etc (https://youtu.be/VLL2EmuhrXc)
+[runing the application video showing how to add roles...etc] (https://youtu.be/VLL2EmuhrXc)

-runing the application video how to seed the info (https://youtu.be/Rp8Y3zfGJbc)
+[runing the application video how to seed the info] (https://youtu.be/Rp8Y3zfGJbc)

 [youtube](https://youtu.be/ZdE5qUI3ypM)
 [youtube](https://youtu.be/VLL2EmuhrXc)